MosGeo/BPSMAutoToolbox/README.md

 A project is loaded into Matlab.
 Lithologies can be modified (addition of new lithologies will be implemented next).
 Models can be duplicated and simulated directly from Matlab.

 ## How to start
-- Create your "template project"
+- Create your PetroMod 2016.2 "template project"
+- Create your output script in python to export output if needed (see below).
-- Simulate your template project and make sure it works.
+- Simulate your template project and make sure everything works.
 - See the "main.m" for the procedure to load your template project in Matlab, modify parameters, duplicate models and simulate them in Matlab.

 ## What is next?